Rahul07Shaik/Demo-doc/README.md

     ),
   ]
 ```
+> **Note**\
-Note: When using a kit's architecture-related dependency, it's crucial to only consume the kit and prohibit module usage.
-This means that external code should only access the kit's public interface and not interact with its internal modules.
-This approach promotes better code organization, encapsulation, and easier maintenance.
+When using a kit's architecture-related dependency, it's important to only use the kit's public interface and avoid interacting with its internal modules to prevent 🔁 cycle dependency conflicts.